davewongillies/MiSTer-syncthing/README.md

 # MiSTer-syncthing

-A script and menu system for running [Syncthing](https://syncthing.net/) on your MiSTer.
+A script for running [Syncthing](https://syncthing.net/) on your MiSTer.

 ## Prerequisites